be-learners-team/be-learners-team.github.io/_features/3-transparency.md

 Many chatbots have been launched, but they often lack comprehensive documentation and do not specify the models and approaches used.

-Note that open source models such as Llama offer [a competitive experience](https://lmarena.ai/?leaderboard) while allowing for a more reproducible workflow when documentation is key.
+Note that open source models, such as Llama, Qwen, DeepSeek, Mistral, Gemma, and others, offer [a competitive experience](https://lmarena.ai/?leaderboard) while allowing for a more reproducible workflow when documentation is key.